Basavarajsm2102/MLOPS-proj-2/README.md

-# 🚗 Vehicle Insurance Prediction Project README ✨
+# 🚗 Vehicle Insurance Prediction

 Welcome to the **Vehicle Insurance Prediction Project**!
 This repository provides a comprehensive machine learning pipeline to predict vehicle insurance outcomes based on given data.
 Follow the steps below to set up, train, and deploy the prediction application.
 Let's dive in! 🚀